learn-academy-2022-golf/Pairing-Activity/README.md

 # Pairing-Activity
 - A pairing activity for LEARN's Golf Cohort 2022.
 Copy this markdown to a file with your name and your parnters name as the file name. ex. austin-elyse.md
-- Fill out the sections with the help of your partner to create notes for your git
+- Fill out the sections with the help of your partner to create notes for your git flow

 # Partner 1